The Durham Doctor's Office/Apothecary is considered the

-"crown jewel" of the National Register-listed Durham property in Maxeys, Georgia.
+"crown jewel" of the National Register-listed Durham property in Maxeys, Georgia, which inspired The Restoration Trilogy when it was restored by Denise's parents.
 Architectural features

 date the building to around 1840.
 The Victorian porch was added in 1877.